 6. Our internal clock likes it

 While eating by the clock doesn’t sound like the most spontaneous activity, our bodies thrive on routine.
 In fact, almost every cell in the body has a 24-hour clock.
 The body’s circadian rhythms (meaning to occur on a 24-hour cycle) have been found to play a key role in health.
 Chaotic eating patterns, like eating late at night, are one of several lifestyle factors (lack of sleep, too) that can disrupt circadian rhythms in the body.
-And disruptions are found to increase the risk of disease
+And disruptions are found to increase the risk of chronic disease

 Although more research is needed, establishing regular times of eating (during the day) and fasting (at night) can help restore circadian rhythms positively affecting health.